gchq/event-logging/README.md

 # Event Logging

-_Event Logging_ is a Java JAXB implementation of the [_Event Logging XML Schema_](https://github.com/gchq/event-logging-schema) and an API for logging events conforming to the _Event Logging XML Schema_. _Event Logging_ can be incorporated into your Java application to provide a means of recording and outputting audit events.
+_Event Logging_ is an API for logging events conforming to the [_Event Logging XML Schema_](https://github.com/gchq/event-logging-schema).
+The API uses a generated Java JAXB model of _Event Logging XML Schema_.
+_Event Logging_ can be incorporated into your Java application to provide a means of recording and outputting audit events.

 ## Using the API

 The Event Logging API is available as a Maven/Gradle depenndency on [Bintray](https://bintray.com/stroom/event-logging/event-logging).
 To include it in your Gradle build add the following:

 ```groovy
 repositories {